 Community Development Block Grant (CDBG)

-NOTICE OF FINDING OF NO
+NOTICE OF FINDING OF NO SIGNIFICANT IMPACT and

 NOTICE OF INTENT TO REQUEST RELEASE OF FUNDS